balanced/balanced-docs/overview/rev1/guides/debits.rst

   :header_class: alert alert-tab-yellow
   :body_class: alert alert-yellow

-  Even after a succeeded status, the status may still transition to failed, even after a few weeks.
+  After a succeeded status, the status may still transition to failed, even after a few weeks.

 |